How to Become a Locksmith | Locksmith Training and Certification

 12. Locksmith Examination

-North Carolina is also one of the few states which require licensed locksmiths to have completed an examination administered by the Board.
-We recommend you purchase the study guide, which you can request when you turn in your application for $25.
+North Carolina is also one of the few states that require licensed locksmiths to have completed an examination administered by the Board.

 The application and study guide request can be mailed to the following address: